brev/numenta-web/packages/numenta.com/pages/blog/2017/01/17/visiting-scholar-program.md

-alphabets, e.g. variable markov order models like *context tree weighting* or *prediction by partial match*, to non-discrete input spaces, namely constant weight codes, or sparse distributed representations respectively.
+alphabets, e.g. variable markov order models like *context tree weighting* or *prediction by partial match*, to non-discrete input spaces, namely constant weight codes, or sparse distributed representations respectively?
 This can be done, for instance, for the *incremental parsing algorithm*, the main ingredient in the classical 1978 compression algorithm after Lempel and Ziv.
 The result is a recurrent neural network structure very similar to Numenta's sequence